-The most important strength of TESSY is that it provides support for the whole testing life cycle, offering a homogenous, object-oriented, and context-sensitive user interface which guides the tester through all the test phases.
+The most important strength of TESSY is that it provides support for the whole testing life cycle, offering a homogenous, object-based, and context-sensitive user interface which guides the tester through all test phases.
 Accordingly, the use of TESSY is very simple and comfortable.
-TESSY contains separate tools for each test activity which are described successively in the following sections.
+As a result the test system can be applied by testers without detailed knowledge of the C programming language.
+This promotes the distinction between software development and quality assurance as it is demanded in various standards.
+The user interface is based on OSF's Motif toolkit.

 TESSY facilitates a combination of black-box and white-box tests.
-The emphasis is laid on black-box testing because only test cases derived from the functional specification allow to examine appropriately, whether all specified requirements have been transformed into the test object.
-Test cases are determined using the classification-tree editor CTE (GROC1), which is based on the classification-tree method (GROC2).
+The emphasis is laid on black-box testing because only test cases derived from the functional specification allow to examine appropriately, whether or not all specified requirements have been transformed into the test object.
+Test cases are determined using the classification-tree method and the classification-tree editor CTE (Grochtmann et al. 1995).
 During the functional test, the branch coverage can be investigated by means of instrumentation.
 If the degree of coverage is not sufficient to reach the test objectives, the test has to be improved subsequently by additional test cases.

 Through the extensive test organization assistance provided by TESSY, comprising an integrated database for all test relevant data, regression testing can be totally automated in most cases.
 After the tester has edited the required data for the first test execution the data are available for further tests at any time.
 Normally, the test run simply has to be repeated.
+Based on first results from practical trials TESSY is to be expanded in 1995 by mechanisms which support regression testing also in cases where the test object interface has changed.